 ssh -L5000:www.google.de:443 myserver.my.domain

 This example will open a SSH connection to the server myserver.my.domain and will tunnel (or forward) the Port 443 on the destination address (in this example “www.google.de”) to the local port 5000 on your local machine.
 After this you will be able to enter https://localhost:5000 in your webbrowser on your local machine and you should see the google start page.
-This means all the traffic via localhost:5000 is routed over your server (myserver.my.domain in this example) to Googles webservers.
+This means all traffic which is going to www.google.de via HTTPS is routed over your myserver.my.domain.

 - The VNC traffic between your local machine and the destination (VNC Server) is encrypted.